froatsnook/meteor-shopify/README.md

 authenticater.openAuthTab();
 ```

-`scopes` tell Shopify what access your app needs.
+`scopes` (Public Apps only) tell Shopify what access your app needs.
+The user will be prompted to grant access to the scopes your App requests when he/she navigates to `authURL`.
 The default is `"all"`, but a comma separated string like `"read_orders,read_products"` should be given to the authenticator if you know you don't need access to everything.
 The supported scopes are:

 * `"read_content"`
 * `"write_content"`